awcook95/Graph-DFS/README.txt

 This project uses python 3.8.0

-To run use 'python dfs.py'
+To run use command 'python dfs.py'

+The program will ask for initial and final vertices, and is case sensitive